 For this fiscal year, we received 224 requests totaling $13.8 million.
 Of the requests, $8.7 million was awarded to 155 programs.
 Funding for each award comes from either (1) Federal ESG or HOPWA funds made available to DCA or (2) the State Housing Trust Fund for the Homeless (HTF).

 HUD and DCA promote ENERGY STAR in its homeless assistance programs!

-All grantees are encouraged to promote energy efficiency, and are specifically encouraged to purchase and use Energy Star labeled products.
+All grantees are encouraged to promote energy efficiency by purchasing and using Energy Star labeled products.
 For information on the Energy Star initiative go to: http://www.energystar.gov.